Good Works Under 40 (GWU40) is an annual awards program, co-presented by The Dallas Morning News.

 Each year, a steering committee of young civic and business leaders review nominations and select five outstanding finalists.
 The overall winner is awarded a grant to his or her charity.
 The four remaining finalists receive a donation to the charity of their choice.
 Meet this year's advisory committee.

-Check back for the 2017 Award guidelines, eligibility requirements, and application process.
+2017 Award guidelines, eligibility requirements, and a printed application (PDF) may be viewed here.

 Meet the 2016 Good Works Under 40 Winner